wrighang/01_excel-challenge/README.md

 Using Excel formulas, calculate the following statistics:
 - Mean, Median, Minimum, Maximum, Variance, and Standard Deviation

-Provide a brief justification of whether the mean or median better summarizes the data.
+**Provide a brief justification of whether the mean or median better summarizes the data.** <br>
+- *The median better summarizes the data to represent the typical number of backers for both successful and failed campaigns.
+It provides a better representation of the typical number of backers versus the average, or mean,  which could be skewed by a large number of backers on a given day.*